Last Updated on September 18, 2020

-Key benefits to supplementing MSM in your cat’s diet:
+Key benefits of supplementing MSM in your cat’s diet:

-MSM can been used to treat such issues as:
+MSM can also be used to treat such issues as:

 We recommend using Now Food’s MSM 1000 mg capsules.
 Half of one capsule is a daily dosage for the average cat (8 to 14 lbs)